-These three groups of sinners are guilty of the three kinds of violence against God discussed in Inferno 11.
+These three groups of sinners are guilty of the three kinds of violence against God discussed in the Introduction to Inferno 11.
 Those who lie flat on their backs, directly pelted by the raining fire, are the blasphemers, the violent against God in His person.
-Violence against God in His possessions, we remember, can take two different forms: violence against nature is sodomy and violence against human art is usury.
+Violence against God in His possessions, we remember, can take two different forms: violence against nature (God’s daughter) is sodomy and violence against human art (nature’s daughter, God’s granddaughter) is usury.
 Those who move about continually are the sodomites (Inferno 15 and 16), and those who are seated in a huddled crouch are the usurers (Inferno 17).

-Thebes captures Dante’s imagination—as it had captured the imaginations of classical authors long before—as the quintessentially cursed human society.
+Thebes captures Dante’s imagination — as it had captured the imaginations of classical authors long before — as the quintessentially cursed and depraved human society.
 Thebes is the city whose leaders break all the laws of both gods and men and that comes to represent human society at its worse.

-One of the Seven against Thebes is Capaneus, whom Dante found featured as a king in the epic poem Thebaid by Statius.
+Dante found Capaneus in Statius’ epic poem Thebaid.
 Statius, who lived circa 45 CE – circa 96 CE, wrote his Thebaid on the Theban cycle in open imitation of Vergil’s Aeneid.
-The Thebaid, like the Aeneid, is a Latin epic in 12 books written in dactylic hexameter, the standard meter of Greco-Roman epic.
+The Thebaid, like the Aeneid, is a Latin epic in twelve books written in dactylic hexameter, the standard meter of Greco-Roman epic.
 Although the Thebaid’s frenzied horrors are a far cry from the sophisticated heart-rending pathos of the Aeneid, Statius (like Lucan) was a Latin author held in high esteem for centuries and his poems read and reverenced.

 The Thebaid is Dante’s source for his Theban material, for Dante did not know the Greek sources (like the play by Aeschylus that I cite above).
 In the same way that Dante’s knowledge of Odysseus comes through Vergil and Cicero and Statius and Horace, so his knowledge of Thebes comes from Statius and other Latins.

-It is an interesting thought-experiment to consider reading the Commedia without a commentary: a canto like Inferno 14 would be particularly difficult.
-The early commentators faced the far from trivial task of sourcing the references of a canto like Inferno 14, references that are now provided to us.
+On occasion it is useful to practice the thought-experiment of what it would be like to read the Commedia without a commentary, as its first readers did: a canto like Inferno 14 would be particularly difficult.
+The early commentators faced the far from trivial task of sourcing the references of a canto like Inferno 14, references that are provided to us.

 Dante’s ability to synthesize classical and Christian culture is also on display in Inferno 14, although perhaps what he does here might better be called a wholesale appropriation of classical culture.
 Capaneus’ blasphemy was originally directed at the king of the gods in classical mythology: Zeus in the original Greek texts, Jove in Statius and the other Latin poets.
 In Inferno 14 Capaneus specifically refers to “Giove” or Jove (verse 52) as the target of his rebellious rage.